|

 his jacket, pulled off his tie and unfastened the top button of his shirt,

-he thought as he laid his head on the pillow.
-The smell of fresh linen
+as he laid his head on the pillow.
+The smell of fresh linen was a nice

 "Thank you," he whispered and then he closed his eyes.
 Jasmin